 What’s more, a FlashRouter will make the process of utilizing your VPN subscription that much easier.
 All of our routers are equipped with built-in VPN-connectivity, which saves you the trouble of installing the VPN software on your own (a perilous process that’s led to a bricked router or two in its day).
 You can even use your old router in conjunction with your new FlashRouter and go with our popular dual router set-up, making the process of switching between your local connection and your VPN as simple as pushing a button.

-Some of our most popular devices include the Cisco Linksys E4200 DD-WRT FlashRouter, which routinely tops our best-seller’s lists (and is available as a Tomato router too).
-If you’re looking for something more affordable, but still top-quality, you can always go with the Cisco Linksys E1200 DD-WRT FlashRouter.
-But if it’s sheer, jaw-dropping power you’re in the market for, then the Asus RT-N66U Dark Knight Tomato FlashRouter is the way to go.
+Some of our most popular devices include the Linksys WRT1900ACS/AC v2 DD-WRT FlashRouter, which routinely tops our best-seller’s lists.
+If you’re looking for something with more streaming speed, you can always go with the Netgear R7800 DD-WRT FlashRouter with speeds up to 1800Mbps!
+But if it’s sheer, jaw-dropping power you’re in the market for, then the Asus RT-AC5300 DD-WRT FlashRouter is the way to go.

 And if you really want to make sure you’re all set for the upcoming fall season of television, then you should visit our media device store and get yourself a Roku or Apple TV.
 Complete your network today!